NISHANTCHAUHAN1/LPF/README.md

-# Learning Management System - MERN Stack
+# Course Management System - MERN Stack

 This is a feature-rich learning platform built with the MERN stack, including an admin panel for managing courses, PayPal for secure payments, and Cloudinary for media uploads.
 The platform offers a sleek user interface with Tailwind CSS, shadcn/ui, and Framer Motion animations.